-The first quarter meeting of GCIR's California Immigrant Integration Initiative (CIII).
+The fourth quarterly meeting of GCIR's California Immigrant Integration Initiative (CIII).

 The fourth quarterly meeting of GCIR's Delivering on the Dream (DOTD) network.